 Hickok earned his Associate in Science degree with honors and transferred to the University of Illinois at Chicago, where he obtained his bachelor’s degree in Computer Science and Mathematics and graduated summa cum laude.
 He successfully completed a co-op at Argonne National Laboratory as a support systems/software engineer and advises any young developer to take advantage of the experience.

-He now works for Trend Micro and is excited about the opportunities ahead of him.
 His advice to prospective students is to think of COD as not “just” a community college.

 “Whatever you’re interested in, take a class at COD.
 If you like the people you're working with and you like what you’re doing, you could be potentially taking the first steps into your career field.
 Whether you’re a 36 or 21 ACT score student, there is an avenue where you can be academically challenged at College of DuPage.”